Al-rimi/submit-pak/README.md

 # **Submit Package**

-The **Submit** package provides a simple and customizable system for managing student submissions.
-Designed for Laravel applications, it offers essential tools to streamline student assignment submission processes with minimal setup.
+Simple and customizable system for managing submissions.
+Designed for Laravel applications, it offers essential tools to streamline assignment submission processes with minimal setup.

 ## **Installation**